The Uganda Museum (A village of culture).

-The Uganda Museum is found in Kampala.
-It displays and exhibits ethnological, natural-historical and traditional life collections of Uganda’s cultural heritage.
-The Uganda Museum is located about 3 kilometres off the city centre.
+The Uganda Museum is found in Kampala, displaying and exhibiting ethnological, natural-historical and traditional life collections of Uganda’s cultural heritage.
 It is a home to over 3,000 volumes of historical maps, periodicals and photographs.
 You will also find various archaeological artifacts, as well as ethnological and historical exhibitions that celebrate Ugandan’s cultural heritage.
 It is a vivid reminder of the country’s colourful past which makes it a site worth visiting.

 If you are in need of a great throw back at Uganda’s cultural background, in addition to the present state of Uganda’s social, cultural, economic and political aspects; the Uganda museum should be on your bucket list during your next safari in Uganda, for there are very few places where one can find traditional African culture tools and equipment used by the ancient Africans used before the colonization era.
 The Uganda Museum has been in existence for over 100 years, now located at Kitante hill (about 3 kilometers from the city center) in the heart of Kampala.
 Dating back in 1908, the Uganda museum is the oldest museum in East Africa, which is mandated to Protect, Promote and Present the cultural and natural heritage of Uganda through Collection, Conservation, study and information dissemination for leisure / recreation, research and education.